Apostrophe-Corp/Reach-DAO-Workshop/WORKSHOP.md

 # Reach DAO

-In this workshop, we'll design a platform where users can create proposals and have other users in the platform decide the outcome of the proposal created by either up voting or down voting the proposal, and optionally sponsoring the proposal by contributing to it with the condition that the proposer only gets the total funds if the amount of up votes surpasses that of the down votes.
-In this scenario encountering proposals that fail to pass this condition are inevitable, so we would give users the means to claim back the portions they contributed to a failed proposal until all funds have been retrieved.
-On the other hand, for passed proposals, we would have them become bounties, open to be claimed by anyone willing to fulfill the proposed task.
+In this workshop, we'll create a DApp where users can create proposals and have other users decide the outcome of the proposal created, by either up-voting or down-voting the proposal, and optionally sponsoring the proposal by contributing to it with the condition that the proposer only gets the total funds if the amount of up-votes surpasses that of the down-votes.
+In a scenario wherby a proposal fails to pass the previously stated condition, a user can claim back the amount that they contributed to a failed proposal until all funds have been retrieved.
+On the other hand, when a proposal passes, the said proposal becomes bounty, open to be claimed by anyone willing to fulfill the task.

-> This workshop assumes that you have recently completed the Rock, Papers, Scissors tutorial and have a good understanding of interactive test deployment
+> This workshop assumes that you have previously completed the Rock, Papers, Scissors and or Wisdom for Sale tutorial(s) and have a good understanding of interactive test deployment

+Please note the following prefixes used in the console messages and their meaning:

+- [.] : This denotes a process.
+- [+] : This denotes a message.
+- [!!] : This denotes an error or an important/ sensitive message.

 We assume that you'll go through this workshop in a directory named `~/reach/rsh_dao-ws`: